Bali International Program on Asian Studies

 Uploading and submitting the attachments

-All attachments must be sent to us within 30 days of submitting the application or by the application deadline at the very latest.
+- All attachments must be sent to us by the application deadline at the very latest.

 Confirmation, official acceptance letter and visa

 You’ll get a confirmation of your study placement within 1 week of submitting your application.
 You’ll receive the electronic Official Acceptance Letter from Udayana University latest 1 month before the semester starts.
 You need to print the official acceptance letter for your student visa application.

 The application fee invoice will be sent to you soon after the initial acceptance letter.
 This fee will be due within 10 days of receiving your confirmation.
 The application fee is non-refundable even if you decide to cancel (see below).
 You’ll receive the invoice for the tuition fee about 2.5 months before the semester starts.

 If you’re unable to participate in the study abroad semester, you have the right to cancel your participation up to 1 month before the semester starts with no extra cost (the application fee will not be refunded, however).
 Let us know about your cancellation by writing us an email at info[at]asiaexchange.org.
 Cancellations done via phone, SMS or by any other means will not be considered.
 For more detailed information on our cancellation policy, please see terms and conditions for cancellation.
 We also reserve the right to cancel your participation if any of your fees becomes overdue.
 For more information, please see our terms and conditions.

 You are required to have a valid accident and health insurance for the whole duration of the program.
 The university may request a copy of the insurance certificate at the beginning of the semester.
 See our recommended travel insurance providers.

 Key facts about Udayana University

 Originally established as a cultural think tank in 1962, Udayana University has become one of the foremost higher education institutions in Indonesia.
 Udayana University is the largest and most respected university in Bali and has a total of 13 faculties.
 Find out more about the university.